A new airline planning to fly in French Polynesia will go to court in its efforts to get an operating licence.

 It also said as far as it is concerned, there was no legal obstacle to be issued a license.

-Mr Ravel, who founded Air Calin and Air Vanuatu, wants to use Embraer aircraft to fly to the territory's five archipelagos, undercutting Air Tahiti's fares by 15 to 20 percent.
+Mr Ravel, who founded Air Calin, wants to use Embraer aircraft to fly to the territory's five archipelagos, undercutting Air Tahiti's fares by 15 to 20 percent.

 He also said the plan was also to fly to the Cook Islands twice a week and to Samoa three times a week.